Image credit: Jacque Braun

-Alan McPherson is ConocoPhillips Chair of Latin American Studies, a professor of international and area studies, and the director of the Center for the Americas at the University of Oklahoma.
+Alan McPherson is a professor of history at Temple University, where he also directs the Center for the Study of Force and Diplomacy.
 A historian by training, he is the author of The Invaded: How Latin Americans and their Allies Fought and Ended U.S. Occupations (2014), winner of the OAH Ellis W. Hawley Prize, the William LeoGrande Prize, and the Murdo MacLeod Prize; Yankee No!
 Anti-Americanism in U.S.-Latin American Relations (2003), winner of the Southeastern Council on Latin American Studies' A. B. Thomas Award; Intimate Ties, Bitter Struggles: The United States and Latin America since 1945 (2006); The World and U2: One Band's Remaking of Global Activism (2015); and A Short History of U.S. Interventions in Latin America and the Caribbean (2016).
 He is also the editor of Anti-Americanism in Latin America and the Caribbean (2006); The Anti-American Century (2007), with Ivan Krastev; The Encyclopedia of U.S. Military Interventions in Latin America (2013); and Beyond Geopolitics: New Histories of Latin America at the League of Nations (2015), with Yannick Wehrli; and The SHAFR Guide Online (2017).
 He has appeared as a television and radio commentator, has published op-ed pieces, and has given over 100 talks nationally and internationally.

 - Anti-Imperialism: Motivations and Effectiveness